-Edward J. Pettinella is former president, chief executive officer and director of Home Properties Inc., a large-apartment real estate investment trust (REIT) traded on The New York Stock Exchange (NYSE).
+Edward J. Pettinella is former president, chief executive officer and director of Home Properties Inc., a large-apartment real estate investment trust (REIT) traded on the New York Stock Exchange (NYSE).
 The REIT has acquired, developed and operated apartment communities in the Northeast and Mid-Atlantic markets.
-Home Properties was recently purchased by Lone Star Funds.
+Home Properties was purchased by Lone Star Funds.

-Pettinella serves on the Board of Directors of Manning and Napier (NYSE:MN), a publicly traded investment management firm, and LifeStorage (NYSE:LSI), a publicly traded REIT.
-He is an independent director of the Board of Directors of Royal Oak Realty Trust, a private, net lease REIT that acquires office and industrial properties.
-He has served on the Board of Directors of both the National Association of Real Estate Investment Trusts and the National Multifamily Housing Council and was a member of the Urban Land Institute.
+Pettinella serves on the board of directors of Manning and Napier (NYSE:MN), a publicly traded investment management firm, and LifeStorage (NYSE:LSI), a publicly traded REIT.
+He is an independent director of the board of directors of Royal Oak Realty Trust, a private, net lease REIT that acquires office and industrial properties.
+He has served on the board of directors of both the National Association of Real Estate Investment Trusts and the National Multifamily Housing Council and was a member of the Urban Land Institute.

-Pettinella earned a bachelor’s degree in management from State University of New York at Geneseo in 1973 and an M.B.A. in finance from Syracuse University’s Martin J. Whitman School of Management in 1976.
+Pettinella earned a bachelor’s degree in management from State University of New York at Geneseo in 1973 and an MBA in finance from Syracuse University’s Martin J. Whitman School of Management in 1976.